department-of-veterans-affairs/vets-website/content/pages/education/index.md

    description: Apply online now, or find out how to apply in person or by mail.
  - url: /gi-bill-comparison-tool/
    title: Compare GI Bill Benefits
-   description: Use the GI Bill Comparison tool to see what benefits you'll get at the school you want to attend.
+   description: Use the GI Bill Comparison Tool to see what benefits you'll get at the school you want to attend.
 relatedlinks:
  - url: /education/gi-bill/
    title: GI Bill&reg;